SHAPE Engine

 Let’s Collaborate

-For more information about the Great Lakes Sustainability Hub for an Alternative Packaging Ecosystem (SHAPE), or to connect and collaborate with us, please fill out this form and our team will reach out.
+For more information about the Great Lakes Solutions Hub for an Alternative Packaging Ecosystem (SHAPE), or to connect and collaborate with us, please fill out this form and our team will reach out.